Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

-Now the design and style doesn’t mean anything if the sound can’t hold up – and for the most part, the Bag of Rhythm did just fine.
+Now the design and style don’t mean anything if the sound can’t hold up – and for the most part, the Bag of Rhythm did just fine.
 I tested out my usual mix of music with the Bag of Rhythm (as I’ve said before, pretty much every genre except country), and it all sounded tremendous at low to medium levels.
 With the volume below 70% (mind you, that is incredibly loud with this thing), everything was great – highs were crisp and clear, lows were deep and thunderous, and the mids were warm and not distorted.
-Once you pushed the volume though, things started to get a little ugly.
+Once you pushed the volume, though, things started to get a little ugly.
 Anything with a lot of bass as high volumes is going to sound pretty awful in the Bag of Rhythm, which is a real shame.
-I tried some Rusted Root even some Marley hoping that it was just a fluke with metal, but alas – the distortion carried through to even that.
-It was almost as if the whole system was shaking – maybe it is because of the relative hollowness of the Bag of Rhythm itself, but it wasn’t wasn’t I expected at all.
+I tried some Rusted Root, even some Marley hoping that it was just a fluke with metal, but alas – the distortion carried through to even that.
+It was almost as if the whole system was shaking – maybe it is because of the relative hollowness of the Bag of Rhythm itself, but it wasn’t what I expected at all.

 The Bottom Line: The Bag of Rhythm does a great job of putting out stellar sound when kept at a low or medium volume and has style to spare, but it unfortunately also comes with bad sound at high volumes, and none of the bells and whistles of other sound systems out there.

 You can find the Bag of Rhythm at the House of Marley for $350